pdenno/owl-db-tools/README.md

 ### `resource-ids`

-`resource-ids` takes one argument, the database connection and returns a vector of resource IDs (namespaced keyword).
+`resource-ids` (in the core namespace) takes one argument, the database connection and returns a vector of resource IDs (namespaced keyword).

 ### `sources`

-`sources` takes one required argument, the database connection and returns a map of  information about sources read.
+`sources` (in the core namespace) takes one required argument, the database connection and returns a map of  information about sources read.

 An optional boolean keyword argument `:l2s` (meaning 'long to short') can be specified to return a simple map of resource URI strings (the map keys) to short-names used as the namespaces of keyword resource IDs.

 ### `schema-attributes`

-`schema-attributes` takes one required argument, the database connection and returns a map of database attribute specs.
+`schema-attributes` (in the core namespace) takes one required argument, the database connection and returns a map of database attribute specs.

 An optional keyword argument `:origin` can be provided with one or more elements from the set `#{:all, :learned, :user}` to filter the result to user-specified, learned, or all attributes.
 The default is `#{:learned :user}`.

 ## Database Schema

-The schema is described here:

-The database is structured as shown.
+The initial database schema is as shown below.
+The data you load may contain attributes beyond those shown.
+If while reading the data, additional attributes are encountered, the data will be studied and a best guess at the cardinality and type of the data will be made.
+An attribute spec will be defined accordingly.
+You can alway query to see what attribute specs were defined.
+You can use `:user-attrs` on the call to `create-db!` to override the guessing process on an individual attribute basis.

 Details about such schema can be found in the [Datahike schema docs](https://cljdoc.org/d/io.replikativ/datahike/0.3.6/doc/schema).

 ```clojure